Repealing Abortion Rights: 'It's God's Will,' Says Trump

 • Read also: US states ban abortion

-He told Fox News that the decision “follows the Constitution” and “brings everything back to the state level, which it always should have been.”
+He declared to Fox News that the decision “follows the constitution,” and “brings everything back to the state level, which should have always been the case.”

 When asked about his role, the Republican billionaire responded, because he had appointed three justices and thus frankly overturned the majority of the Supreme Court in the conservative camp: “It’s God’s will.”